- Email me

 This weekend is my novel’s first anniversary (give or take an episode or two).
 So my blogging schedule is being turned upside down (which is why you’ve got a post today) to make room for something a little unusual and creative.
 I hope you’ll like it.
 There will also be a competition with a special prize (top secret at the moment).
 To make sure you don’t miss it, subscribe to my blog (somewhere in the sidebar) or sign up to my newsletter (somewhere in the sidebar and also here).
 See you at the party

-Amazon, authors, books, episodes, episodic novel, Fix and Finish With Confidence, how to write a novel, Kindle, Kindle serials, literary novel, literature, Michael Stutz, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novel circuits, novels, publishing, Roz Morris, self-publishing, serialisation, serialise on the Kindle, serialise your novel, writing, writing a novel - Nail Your Novel
+Amazon, authors, books, episodes, episodic novel, Fix and Finish With Confidence, how to write a novel, Kindle, Kindle serials, literary novel, literature, Michael Stutz, My Memories of a Future Life, novel circuits, novels, publishing, Roz Morris, self-publishing, serialisation, serialise on the Kindle, serialise your novel, writing, writing a novel - Nail Your Novel, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel

 Last week I posted on Terri Giuliano Long’s site The Art and Craft of Writing Creatively and in the comments got into discussions about where indie publishing is heading.
 One of the commenters was Daniel Marvello, who afterwards sent me this email …